Frequently Asked Questions

 Daily Schedule

-Participants will have the same general Monday thru Friday, with their major from 8:30 - 10:15 am and 1:30 - 4:00 pm, their minor from 10:30 am -12:30 pm, and activities from 4:00 - 9:00 pm.
+Participants will have the same general schedule Monday thru Friday.
+They will be in their major from 8:30 - 10:30 am and 1:30 - 4:15 pm, their minor from 10:30 am - 12:30 pm, and evening activities from 5:00 - 9:00 pm.
 A few examples of activities from previous years include Minute To Win It games, billiards, movie nights, soccer, ultimate Frisbee, trivia, resume writing, interview skills, career exploration, and a college fair (Frontiers I only).
-During the weekends, fun activities on and off campus will be provided.
+On the weekends, fun activities on and off campus will be provided.

 Meals and Dining Hall Information

-Morgan Dining Hall provides an array of food, including a complete a salad bar, vegan /vegetarian items, sandwiches, chicken tenders, French fries, pizza, and pasta!
-In addition, there is whole and sliced fruit, yogurt, baked goods, and soft serve ice cream are offered for dessert!
+Morgan Dining Hall provides an array of food, including a complete salad bar, vegan/vegetarian items, sandwiches, chicken tenders, French fries, pizza, and pasta!
+In addition, whole and sliced fruit, yogurt, baked goods, and soft serve ice cream are offered for dessert.

 We are happy to accommodate participants with food allergies and other dietary concerns, including, but not limited to vegan, vegetarian, and Halal meals.
 If there is a dietary accommodation, please inform our office by June 1 so that we can provide the best dining experience for your participant.

 We have removed the presence of peanuts and tree nuts from this dining hall in order to allow summer participants with nut allergies more freedom of choice.
 In order to ensure this policy, no outside food is allowed in the dining hall.
-If this is a concern, please reach out to the Office of Pre-collegiate Outreach Programs at pop@wpi.edu.
+If this is a concern, please reach out to the Office of Pre-Collegiate Outreach Programs at pop@wpi.edu or (508) 831-4900.

 Special Dietary Concerns: